mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/empirical-analysis.md

 # Empirical Analysis
 $\newcommand{\F}[1]{^{[\text{F}#1]}}$$\newcommand{\C}[2]{^{[#1\text{, p.#2}]}}$$\newcommand{\c}[1]{^{[#1]}}$$\newcommand{\Ci}[2]{^{[#1\text{, #2}]}}$
-The model is estimated with Bayesian methods 6 The likelyhood is constructed using the ‘Kalman filter’, based on the state space representation of the rational expectations solution of the model.
+The model is estimated with Bayesian methods.
+The likelihood is constructed using the ‘Kalman filter’, based on the state space representation of the rational expectations solution of the model.

 ## Data